DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/resources.md

 ## Single and Multiple Instance Resources

-Appointments can be assigned to multiple or only one instance of a resource, depending on the resource type.
-To illustrate the difference, let us return to the example in which appointments are talks at a conference and resources are rooms, speakers, and attendees.
+Appointments can be assigned to single/multiple resource instances, depending on the resource type.
+The same example about a conference can be used to illustrate the difference:

-A talk can only be held in a single room, so the appointment can only be assigned to one instance of the Rooms resource.
-Such resources are called **single instance resources**.
-This is the default resource type.
+A talk can only be held in one room, and the appointment can only be assigned to one instance of the Rooms resource.
+These are default resource types called **single instance resources**.

 Many people can attend a talk and more than one speaker can give it.
 In this case, the appointment can be assigned to multiple instances of the Attendees and Speakers resources.
 Such resources are called **multiple instance resources**.
 Set `allowMultiple` to `true` in the resource data object to allow multiple instances for a resource.